-Teach kids the classics you remember from your childhood, from freeze tag to Red Rover.
+These are the classic outdoor activities you remember from your childhood, from hide-and-seek to freeze tag to Red Rover.
 Teach your kids how to play, and see if they can invent their own versions and variations too.
 (And if it's dark out?
 Time for night games with flashlights

-Sprinklers, hoses, splash parks, the local pool--all are perfect for helping kids cool off and play actively all at once (make sure you review swimming pool safety guidelines regularly).
+Sprinklers, hoses, splash parks, the local pool—all are perfect for helping kids cool off and play actively at the same time (make sure you review swimming pool safety

 5. Strap on some skates.

-Adding wheels to outdoor activities for kids almost always makes them more appealing.
-Outfit kids with quad or inline roller skates, helmets, and pads and they'll be off to the races (you might want jog alongside for your own workout).
+Adding wheels to outdoor activities almost always makes them more appealing.
+Outfit kids with quad or inline roller skates, helmets, and pads and they'll be off to the races (you might want jog alongside for your own workout